nickthelegend/crewai-masumi-quickstart-template/README.md

 Follow the [Installation Guide](https://docs.masumi.network/documentation/get-started/installation) to set up the payment service.

-Once installed, your payment service will be available at:
+Once installed (locally), your payment service will be available at:

 - Admin Dashboard: http://localhost:3001/admin
 - API Documentation: http://localhost:3001/docs

+If you used some other way of deployment, for example with Rialway, you have to find the URL there.

 Verify it's running: